 To strengthen land conservation in Ontario by building and supporting a strong land trust movement.

 OLTA works to advance overall excellence in community land conservation in Ontario as a nonpartisan and independent organization that promotes best practices and organizational excellence.
 It aggregates and shares land trust data and partners in research and education to contribute conservation planning expertise.
 It also continues to operate and expand as a trusted funding program administrator to support the sector.

-OLTA was established as a committee of the Federation of Ontario Naturalists in 1997.
-Known as the Ontario Nature Trust Alliance, it had 14 founding members.
-In July 2002 the membership now grown to 23 land trusts decided to incorporate as a new independent organization named, The Ontario Land Trust Alliance.
-This change better reflected the land trust activities of all its members, which now included recreational, agricultural and built heritage as well as natural heritage properties.
+OLTA was established in 1997 as a committee of the Federation of Ontario Naturalists known as the Ontario Nature Trust Alliance with 14 founding members.
+In July 2002, with a membership of 23 land trusts, it was decided to incorporate as a new independent organization named the Ontario Land Trust Alliance.
+This change better reflected the activities of all its members, which now included recreational, agricultural and built heritage as well as natural heritage properties.